AhnafNabil/poridhi.io.intern/MLOps Lab/Lab 01/README.md

-## Setting up The Ray Cluster in EC2 instance
+## Step 5: Setting up The Ray Cluster in EC2 instance

 We have set up the AWS components needed to set up the Ray cluster with IaaC but the installation of Ray and its dependencies will be installed manually to contextualize better.
 Eventually, the head node and the worker nodes of the Ray cluster would be added manually.